-Frida Kahlo died in 1954, leaving Diego alone.
-Not long afterwards, he presented Kahlo’s Blue House and his own Anahuacalli to the Mexican government in order to make them two museums.
+The First of May celebrations were also portrayed by foreign artists.
+For example, after the death of Frida Kahlo in 1954, Diego Rivera presented Kahlo’s Blue House and his own Anahuacalli to the Mexican government in order to make them two museums.
 A year later, he was diagnosed with cancer and he decided to get his treatments in the Soviet Union, where he had a chance to witness public celebrations of the First of May.

 In September 1922, Rivera embarked on one of his greatest projects, the monumental decoration of the two inner courtyards at the new building of the Secretariat of Public Education (Secretaria de Educacion Publica or SEP) in the capital city of Mexico.
 In total, together with a team of helpers, he painted 117 frescoes, covering a surface area of more than 17,000 square feet (1,600 square meters) over the time of 6 years.